-To provide Music Therapy the individual must have one of the following certificates:
+To provide Music Therapy the individual must have one of the following certificates: 1.
+Certified by the Certification Board for Music Therapists (CBMT), or

-- 1. Certified by the Certification Board for Music Therapists (CBMT), or - 2.
-Other ODP-approved certification board.
+To provide Music Therapy the individual must meet the following standards: 1.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

-To provide Music Therapy the individual must meet the following standards:
+4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+6. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: